University of Pennsylvania, MA, Government Administration

 University of Pennsylvania, BA, Sociology

 Using the experience and knowledge he has gained for over three decades working with Medicaid, Dave Ulsh creatively identifies, models, and implements solutions to a variety of financing initiatives, such as health care provider assessments, upper payment limit programs, and certified public expenditure programs.
-As a Senior consultant, Dave is responsible for understanding the financial and policy goals of the client and translating these goals into models that can be approved by the federal government and receive the necessary political support to succeed.
+Dave is responsible for understanding the financial and policy goals of the client and translating these goals into models that can be approved by the federal government and receive the necessary political support to succeed.

 Dave has worked on several groundbreaking engagements during his time at Sellers Dorsey, including the design of the first-ever physicians UPL program in the nation and the first-ever local hospital assessment in the City of Philadelphia.
 These initiatives have collectively brought in tens of millions of dollars of federal revenue.